Tours, Activities and Must-Dos on Aitutaki

 Location: Check out locations in the 10 Best Historical Sites in the Cook Islands.

-This won’t take you too long but is totally worth doing when taking a trip around the island.
-The banyan tree arches across the road and makes for a fun photo opportunity!
+This won’t take you too long, but it is totally worth doing when taking a trip around the island.
+The banyan tree arches across the road, making for a fun photo opportunity!
 Check out more experiences like this in the 10 Things to Do on Aitutaki with Kids.

 Location: On the main road between Vaipae and Tautu villages.